spectriclabs/bluefile/README.md

 bluefile = "*"
 ```

-Examples useage can be found in the `tests` directory.
+Examples usage can be found in the `tests` directory.

 ## Running Tests